Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Proposed Approach

-Therefore, our convolutional composite layer has two major advantages over the existing point-convolutional layers: \emph{i)} it performs an implicit regularization by decomposing $\widetilde{W}$ into the product $W\cdot V$, which has lower rank than $\widetilde{W}$, and \emph{ii)} it is more flexible since it allows to increase the complexity (and therefore the descriptive power) of the spatial function without dramatically increasing the number of parameters of the layer, as we show in Section \ref{subsec:flexibility}.
+The most relevant advantage of our convolutional composite layer over the existing point-convolutions is a superior design flexibility: in fact, it is possible to increase the complexity (and therefore the descriptive power) of the spatial function without dramatically increasing the overall number of parameters of the layer.
 In particular, the complexity of the spatial function can be tuned by increasing the number of RBF centers $M$.
-Similarly, in KPConv and ConvPoint, the number of centers $M$ allows to tune the complexity of the network processing the coordinates of the points $x\in X_y$.
-However, the size of $\widetilde{W}$, which collects the vast majority of the parameters of KPConv and ConvPoint layers, grows linearly with $M$, while in our composite layer only the size of $V$, which contains substantially fewer parameters than $\widetilde{W}$, grows with $M$ (see Fig. \ref{fig:composite-vs-kpconv}).
+In KPConv and ConvPoint, it is also possible to modify the number of centers $M$ to increase or decrease the complexity of the network.
+However, the tensor $\widetilde{W}$, which collects the vast majority of the parameters of KPConv and ConvPoint layers, grows in size linearly with $M$.
+In contrast, in our composite layer, only the tensor $V$, which contains substantially fewer parameters than $\widetilde{W}$, grows in size linearly with $M$ (see Figure \ref{fig:composite-vs-kpconv}).
+The decomposition of the weight tensor into the product $W\cdot V$ introduces an additional form of regularization compared to KPconv and ConvPoint.
+Assuming that $K < M$, the rank of the product $W\cdot V$ is at most $K$, since $rank(W\cdot V) = \min(rank(W),rank(V))$ and $rank(V) \leq K$.
+This implies that the matrix $W\cdot V$ is singular, and its rank can be adjusted by tuning a user-defined hyperparameter.
+Lowering the value of $K$ imposes a constraint on the possible values that each element inside $W\cdot V$ can assume, thereby reducing the layer’s expressive power in a controlled manner.
+Such constraints could enhance the layer's robustness, which can be particularly useful in scenarios with limited training data.